 By Yanyi Ma

 With summer upon us, and school out of our heads, it’s time to get active and in shape!
 Amidst the growing popularity of yoga, Pilates and kickboxing, fitness enthusiasts are looking to a new form of workout that transforms spiritual energy into kick-butt actions.
-A lesser-known martial art called hapkido uses circular, flowing motion rather than straight angled moves.
+A lesser-known martial art called Hapkido uses circular, flowing motions rather than straight-angled moves.
 It’s easy to get into its spirit of fun and empowerment.

-Previous to steadily becoming a North American fitness trend, hapkido was one of the most popular martial arts in Korea.
-It started in the 1940s and is actually about defense, not offence.
-(The most popular actor known for training in hapkido—among other martial arts—is Jackie Chan.)
-The principles of hapkido involve circular energy, flow, and balance.
-It is all about using the opponent’s power against him – or herself.
+Prior to steadily becoming a North American fitness trend, Hapkido was one of the most popular martial arts in Korea.
+It started in the 1940s and is actually about defense, not offense (the most popular actor known for training in Hapkido—among other martial arts—is Jackie Chan).
+The principles of Hapkido involve circular energy, flow, and balance.
+It is all about using the opponent’s power against him- or herself.
 Its gentle and graceful style and movements are based on being in harmony with the circular motions of nature.
-This makes hapkido unique among martial arts because it emphasizes flowing techniques rather than force.
+This makes Hapkido unique among martial arts, because it emphasizes flowing techniques rather than force.
 Because of this, it is easy to learn, and great for anyone looking for a good workout and self-defense skills without needing to earn a black belt.
-It also uses a variety of arm and leg joint locks, throws, kicks, hits, and weapon and nerve pressure techniques.
+It also uses a variety of arm and leg joint locks, throws, kicks, hits, and weapon-based and nerve pressure techniques.

 Hapkido is a growing martial arts form that teaches self-defense and builds self-esteem, discipline, and self-respect, making you happier, healthier, safer, and smarter.

-Editor’s Note: One of the most famous and charismatic figures alive today in hapkido is Master Hwang In-shik.
+Editor’s Note: One of the most famous and charismatic figures alive today in Hapkido is Master Hwang In-shik.
 He has trained many but none more famous than Jackie Chan while he worked in the Hong Kong martial arts movie scene in the 1970s.
-From there he moved to Toronto and opened his own hapkido school, and recently been teaching the founder of Faze and her teenage niece!
+From there he moved to Toronto and opened his own Hapkido school, and taught the founder of Faze and her teenage niece!
 Interested?
 Check out Eagle Hapkido.

 What is it about martial arts?

-The majority of modern martial arts originated in Asia (some more well-known martial arts include judo, karate, and kung fu), but other popular martial arts include Brazil’s capoeira and American boxing.
+The majority of modern martial arts originated in Asia (some more well-known martial arts include Judo, Karate, and Kung Fu), but other popular martial arts include Brazil’s Capoeira and American Boxing.
 Martial arts have gained popularity with classic action films featuring Bruce Lee, Jackie Chan, and Jet Li.
-More recently we are seeing female martial artists, such as Uma Thurman, Ziyi Zhang (Memoirs of a Geisha, Crouching Tiger Hidden Dragon), Angelina Jolie, Jennifer Garner (as Sydney Fox, Alias), and Zoe Bell (Grindhouse).
+More recently we are seeing female martial artists, such as Uma Thurman, Ziyi Zhang (Memoirs of a Geisha, Crouching Tiger Hidden Dragon), Angelina Jolie, Jennifer Garner (as Sydney Fox in Alias), and Zoe Bell (Grindhouse).

 More Fun Workout Ideas